makersall/makersall/_posts/2020-08-23-inner-caterpillar.md

 author: Anders Schneiderman
 ---

-I haven’t posted for quite a while.
-That’s because I’ve been struggling with where to go next with Makers All.
+For the past few months, I’ve been struggling with where to go next with Makers All.
 That’s mostly because of how rapidly the world has changed.

-From Black Lives Matter to what the Coronavirus epidemic has revealed about the foundations of our economy to how the political discussions in tech — especially in AI — have dramatically changed, we’re living in a radically different context than  where we were a year ago, when the Makers All report first came out.
+From Black Lives Matter to the Coronavirus epidemic to the dramatic transformation of political discussions in tech — especially in AI — we’re living in a radically different context than  where we were a year ago, when the Makers All report first came out.

 As a result, I don’t think the name “Makers All” fits with where I think our communities and emerging tech need to go.
-And I’m not sure what’s the right name — or for that matter, what the right scope of this project is.
+And I’m not sure what the right name is — or for that matter, what the right scope of this project is.

 For example: